zhangqibin/OfflineMessageBot/README.md

 # OfflineMessageBot
-Offline message bot for tox/tok client
+Offline message bot for Tok

 #### How to build?
     Support mac and linux, We work on centos7 (3.10.0-327.el7.x86_64) and mac (mojave 10.14.4) well.